Image courtesy of Patrick Hochstenbach.

 applies beyond what can be expressed using the MIME type of the resource.

-Bibliographic Resources have the
+metadata resources have the

 same MIME type (e.g. application/xml ) but conform to a different schema.

 that uniquely identifies the format (e.g. XML Schema URI ).
-The formats
+Note that the use of the profile attribute is standardized for certain MIME types, such as

 |